dcaspit/tower-defense-raylib/README.md

     - Five leves bases (like tower)

 ## Investigation
-- [ ] Investigate another games and see what they are doing when enemies stack at the end of the path. are they overlap each other or lined up?
+- [x] Investigate another games and see what they are doing when enemies stack at the end of the path. are they overlap each other or lined up?
+    - Decided to kill enemies when they reach the base

 ## Nice to have
 - [ ] Cards each wave for perks (Pick a perk each wave)